oseiskar/protowire/README.md

         ./pw 2 string testing

-More complex examples can be composed using standard UNIX tool
+More complex examples can be composed using standard UNIX tools

         ./pw 1 int 150 | ./pw 3 bytes